Sajida Syed

 Sajida Syed is a Pakistani actress.
 She is known for her roles in dramas Zaib-un-Nisa, Mere Khudaya, Darr Khuda Say, Khaas, Ab Dekh Khuda Kya Karta Hai, Saas Bahu, Jalan and Munafiq.

 Early life

-Sajida was born on 4 November 1960, in Karachi.
+Sajida was born on 4 November 1950, in Karachi.
 She graduated from University of Karachi with a bachelor's degree.
 Sajida has also worked at Radio Pakistan at Karachi.

 Career

-Sajida made her debut as an actress in 1975 on PTV.
-She is known for doing kind lead roles.
+Sajida made her acting debut on PTV in 1975.
+She is known for playing kind lead roles.
 She is known for her work in PTV drama Ana.
 She also appeared in the drama Khaas in 2019.
-In 2020 she appeared in dramas Munafiq, Mohabbat Tujhe Alvida and Jalan.
+In 2020 she appeared in the dramas Munafiq, Mohabbat Tujhe Alvida and Jalan.

 Personal life

 Sajida is married and has three children.